Kerplunk (album)

-Kerplunk (stylized as Kerplunk!) is the second studio album by the American rock band Green Day, released on December 17, 1991, by Lookout!
+Kerplunk (stylized as Kerplunk!)
+(Note: Stylization of the album's title as Kerplunk!, with the exclamation point, has been used by Green Day biographers Gillian G. Gaar, Ben Myers and Marc Spitz.
+It is also listed as such on the back cover and labels of the vinyl version.) is the second studio album by the American rock band Green Day.
+It was released on December 17, 1991 in the United Kingdom and formally released in the United States on January 17, 1992, by Lookout!
 Records.
 It is the band's first album to feature drummer Tré Cool, replacing original drummer John Kiffmeyer, who left the band to attend college following a US tour promoting their debut studio album 39/Smooth (1990).
-By this stage, Green Day's audience expanded to teenage girls from suburban towns.
 In May 1991, they decamped to Art of Ears Studios in San Francisco, California, to record their next album with Andy Ernst, who co-produced the sessions with band.
 Six songs were recorded until the proceedings stopped in order for Green Day to resume touring, returning to the studio in September 1991 to finish the work.

-Mostly seen as a pop-punk and punk rock album, the songs on Kerplunk dealt with love and frontman Billie Joe Armstrong's subconscious.
+Characterized as a pop-punk and punk rock album, the songs on Kerplunk dealt with love and frontman Billie Joe Armstrong's subconscious.
 Some of the tracks also tackled the theme of boredom, while others focused on alienation.
 The artwork for the album was created by Chris Appelgren and Pat Hynes, based on a story written by Lookout founder Larry Livermore.
 It follows a girl who is obsessed with Green Day, eventually getting arrested by its end for murdering her parents.
 Prior to the album being released, the band embarked on a three-month European tour that began in late 1991.
 During the trek, Armstrong was suffering from a mental health issue; despite this, bassist Mike Dirnt said it became a bonding experience for the three members.
 Kerplunk rode on the success of Nevermind (1991) by Nirvana, with some commenters seeing Green Day as the next Nirvana.

 Kerplunk was met with a positive response from critics, with a selection of them highlighting Cool's addition to their sound.
 Some reviews commented on the overall songwriting, while others talked about the diverse aspects of the album's sound.
-It sold 10,000 copies on its first day of release, ultimately becoming one of the biggest-selling releases on Lookout Records.
+Due to pre-orders by record stores in the United Kingdom, the album sold 10,000 copies on its first day of release, ultimately becoming the biggest-selling release on Lookout Records.
 The success of their next studio album, Dookie (1994), helped the sales of Kerplunk, as it topped the Billboard Top Pop Catalog Albums chart.
 With it having sold four million copies worldwide as of January 2017, it was certified platinum in the US and gold in the UK.
 Several songs from the album have appeared on best-of tracks lists for the band by publications such as Kerrang! and PopMatters, while many of the tracks have been covered for various artist compilations.